phuongnd08/redis-rpc-ruby/README.markdown

 [Redis][Redis] is a powerful in-memory data structure server that is useful for building fast distributed systems.
 Redis implements message queue functionality with its use of list data structures and the `LPOP`, `BLPOP`, and `RPUSH` commands.
-RedisRPC implements a lightweight RPC mechanism using Redis message queues to temporarily hold RPC request and response messages.
+RedisRpc implements a lightweight RPC mechanism using Redis message queues to temporarily hold RPC request and response messages.
 These messages are encoded as [JSON][JSON] strings for portability.

 Many other RPC mechanisms are either programming language specific (e.g. [Java RMI][JavaRMI]) or require boiler-plate code for explicit typing (e.g.
 [Thrift][Thrift]).
-RedisRPC was designed to be extremely easy to use by eliminating boiler-plate code while also being programming language neutral.
+RedisRpc was designed to be extremely easy to use by eliminating boiler-plate code while also being programming language neutral.
-High performance was not an initial goal of RedisRPC and other RPC libraries are likely to have better performance.
-Instead, RedisRPC has better programmer performance; it lets you get something working immediately.
+High performance was not an initial goal of RedisRpc and other RPC libraries are likely to have better performance.
+Instead, RedisRpc has better programmer performance; it lets you get something working immediately.

 Calculator Example